iGovDirect/Security-Review/README.md

 Counter Measures: We obfuscate the code on Android.
 On iOS the app binary is encrypted using Apple's fairplay.
 The only way to decrypt encrypted binary data is on a jailbroken device with a few special tools installed.
 This gives machine code, which is not human-readable.
 Decompilers can present the app logic in Assembler and give some basic information about method and class names, but trying to figure out the app logic is exceedingly difficult.

-**Scenario:** Attacker uses a zero-day vulnerability with a specific goal of disrupting the service (Advanced Persistent Threat)
+**Scenario:** Attacker uses a zero-day vulnerability with a specific goal of disrupting the service by taking over target computer (Advanced Persistent Threat)

 Counter Measures: If the target notice that the screen is taken over he/her will have to unplug from internet to stop the attack.
 The intrusion will be reported as a possible zero-day attack so it can be patched.